MatteoPM/481-Assignment/README.md

     6. In the "Event Title" field, type "1st Shutter Bugs Meetup!"\
     7. In the "Description" field, type "Can't wait to meet each and every one of you"\
     8. In the "Location" field, type "122 Baltic Avenue"\
     9. In the "Starts" field, click the calendar icon and select December 27, 2024 at 5 PM.
+Note that the date-time selector that appears comes from your operating system.
+If you do this on your phone, you would get your phone's date-time picker
     10. In the "Ends" field, click the calendar icon and select  December 27, 2024 at 3 PM (uh oh).
     11. Check off the Social category.
     12. Click the "Create" button.
 Whoops, you get error feedback saying the end time should be after the start time!
 Correct the end time to 6 PM.